bnortonwisla/countries-next-js/README.md

 ## Known Issues and Improvements
 Functional
-* accessibility: need handling for search form at least, not broadly considered or tested
 * page history: missing, so back and forward buttons don't work as a user might expect
 * auto focus on search box
 * make search box UI nicer